 Reuse intermediate results across multiple computations in multi-stage applications.
 The following illustration explains how the current framework works, while doing the iterative operations on MapReduce.
 This incurs substantial overheads due to data replication, disk I/O, and serialization, which makes the system slow.

 User runs ad-hoc queries on the same subset of data.
-Each query will do the disk I/O on the stable storage, which can dominates application execution time.
+Each query will do the disk I/O on the stable storage, which can dominate application execution time.